benlue/coServ/README.md

 Starting from the 0.9.9 release, a web interface called "design console" was added to the release bundle.
 The design console can help developers to easily manage or design websites.
 It's a great tool to get things started.

 To play with the design console, simply start coServ (node coServ) and point your browser to "localhost:8080".
 The website you're working on can be assigned to "127.0.0.1".
 That's a small trick to host two websites on your local machine.

+*Note*: the design console is only tested on chrome and safari.
+Sorry I don't have that much time to make it ready on all browsers.

 <a name="wcomp"></a>
 ## Wcomps